 and the calm is deep where the quiet waters flow

-The handful of coins which Wei Wuxian stole from Lan Wangji soon became obsolete.
+The handful of silver which Wei Wuxian stole from Lan Wangji soon became obsolete.

 There encountered very few villages.
 They saw only one bigger town, and chose not to stop in it for the night.
 Occasionally a farmer saw them pass before their house and offered them someplace warm to sleep in exchange for labor and company; more often than not, they took a closer look at Wei Wuxian and rescinded their offer.

 Only once did they sleep inside someone else’s house.
-Wei Wuxian was silent as he declined to help with food and offered to fix a wall of the garden shed instead; the old man who had invited them in shrugged his shoulders without word and sent him there, calling for his grandchild in a soft voice.
+Wei Wuxian was silent as he declined to help with food and offered to fix a wall of the garden shed instead.
+The old man who had invited them in shrugged his shoulders without a word and sent him there, calling for his grandchild in a soft voice.